Media releases play an essential role in the world of blended media.

 What Do You Call it

 Before going further, let's get the name straight.
-Some people, even professionals, still call it a Press Release.
-The word PRESS suggests print media, which means the term was out-of-date with the introduction of commercial radio in the early 1920s and television for the masses in the late 1940s.
+Some people, even professionals, still refer to it as a Press Release.
+The word PRESS suggests print media, which means the term was outdated with the introduction of commercial radio in the early 1920s and television for the masses in the late 1940s.

 News Release is more inclusive and is a totally acceptable name.
-However, it implies targeting media that features schedule-driven news broadcasts in the traditional sense.
+However, it implies targeting media that feature schedule-driven news broadcasts in the traditional sense.

-I recommend the term Media Release as it is 100% inclusive.
+I recommend using the term' Media Release' as it is 100% inclusive.
 It carries the same meaning to mainstream media, online media and social media.

 News is published as soon as it is received on many platforms.
 Even newspapers post it on their websites as soon as they verify the truth and accuracy of the story.